totalhack/zillion/docs/markdown/readme_contents.md

 ### **Type Conversions**

 Our example also automatically created a handful of dimensions from the "created_at" columns of the leads and sales tables.
-Support for type conversions is limited, but for date/datetime columns in supported `DataSource` technologies you can get a variety of dimensions for free this way.
+Support for automatic type conversions is limited, but for date/datetime columns in supported `DataSource` technologies you can get a variety of dimensions for free this way.